Eating the Right Protein on the Ketogenic Diet

 So what types of proteins should you eat on the keto diet?
 Plant proteins!
 A healthier alternative to animal proteins, Growing Naturals pea and rice proteins provide much-needed protein while adding variety to the diet.
 Here are a few reasons to incorporate them into your keto diet:

 - Low carb.
+Despite being derived from grains (rice protein) and legumes (pea protein), food groups that are restricted on the keto diet, most of the starch/carbs has been removed.
 At 0-3 grams of carbs per serving in the pea proteins and 1-4 grams in the rice proteins, Growing Naturals plant proteins are very low carb.
 This makes them ideal for following a keto diet.

 - Can be mixed with healthy fats.
 Keto diets are high fat diets; however, some people don’t choose the right types of fats.
 When mixed with healthy fats like coconut oil, flaxseed, nuts, or chia seeds, pea and rice proteins provide the ideal combination of low carbs, protein, and healthy fats.